 Twelve 7-year-old trees of Musambi orange on rough lemon were selected for study.
 Eight were obviously healthy with no externally visible bud-union crease, and the remaining 4 were in decline and showed bud-union crease.
-Of the 8 healthy trees, 4 were completely ringed by removing bark 1/6 in. wide at the union to determine whether ringing induces biochemical changes similar to those caused by creasing; these 4 are referred to in the text as girdled healthy trees.
+Of the 8 healthy trees, 4 were completely ringed by removing bark 1/2 in. wide at the union to determine whether ringing induces biochemical changes similar to those caused by creasing; these 4 are referred to in the text as girdled healthy trees.
 In October, at the time when girdles had nearly healed, bark samples were taken above and below the union from each tree for analysis.
 Each tree served as a replication.

-Protein nitrogen was precipitated from an extract of 5 g bark tissue ance with the method of Slade and Birkinsaw as reported by Pirie (11) and estimated separately after digestion in micro kieldahl (5).
-Bark samples were extracted with hot 80 per cent ethanol, and the extracts were filtered and cleaned by passage through glasswool and activated charcoal and dried in desicwith trichloroacetic acid in accord- cators.
-A volume of 1.25 ml was made in each case with 10 per cent isopropanol in water.
+Protein nitrogen was precipitated from an extract of 5 g bark tissue with trichloroacetic acid in accordance with the method of Slade and Birkinsaw as reported by Pirie (11) and estimated separately after digestion in micro kjeldahl (5).
+Bark samples were extracted with hot 80 per cent ethanol, and the extracts were filtered and cleaned by passage through glasswool and activated charcoal and dried in desicmade in each case with 10 per cent isopropanol in water.
 Ten μl samples were spotted on Whatman No. 2 chromatographic paper.
 The chromatograms were developed descendingly for 24 hours in one direction with the organic phase of butanol:acetic acid:water (4:1:5).
 The dried chromatograms were wetted with the following solution: 100 ml of 0.2 per cent ninhydrin in acetone plus 5 ml of acetic acid (7).
 Development was carried out at 65°C. The developed spots were eluted in test tubes containing 5 ml of 0.05 per cent copper sulfate solution in 75 per cent ethanol (4).
 The color intensity was read at 540 nm on a Spectronic-20 colorimeter for all amino acids except proline, which was read at 440 nm.
 Quantitative estimations were made from standard curves prepared earlier with analytically pure amino acids.